Plzeň’s golden standard / Exploring the heart of West Bohemia

 For those with an eye for modernism, Plzeň holds a hidden treasure: the Adolf Loos Interiors.
 The world-renowned architect designed several private apartments in the city during the 1920s and 30s.
 These spaces are masterpieces of early modern architecture, featuring luxurious materials like Marmara marble and mahogany.
 Visiting these interiors offers a quiet, intimate look at the sophisticated urban life of pre-war Czechoslovakia.

-Beneath the Cobblestones: The Historical Underground
+Beneath the cobblestones / The Historical Underground

 If the cathedral tower offers the best view from above, the Plzeň Historical Underground offers the most fascinating perspective from below.
 This labyrinthine network of cellars and tunnels dates back to the 14th century.
 Originally used for food storage and water management, these passages were vital to the city’s survival during sieges.